linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 Bubble Graph Ontology (BGO)
 ==========================

-The Bubble Graph Ontology (BGO) is a Semantic Web Application for quantitative data exploration in a data-driven document.
+The Bubble Graph Ontology (BGO) is a Semantic Web Application to explore a data-driven document.

-The namespace for BGO is *http://linkeddata.center/lodmap-bgo/v1#*

-The suggested prefix for the BGO namespace is **bgo** .
+The namespace for BGO vocabulary is *http://linkeddata.center/lodmap-bgo/v1#* and the suggested prefix for the BGO namespace is **bgo** .

 BGO proposes a data model for data exploration and visualization; it is NOT related to the meaning of the represented data.
 BGO contains two core classes: